 The table of systems/specialties, presentations and conditions of Internal Medicine is to be interpreted with common sense.
 The number of times each condition and presentation appears in the syllabus has been limited to avoid repetition, e.g. chest pain is listed as a cardiology or respiratory medicine presentation.
 The fact that chest pain is not listed as a rheumatological presentation does not mean that the Internal Medicine curriculum does not require that the trainee recognises that there can be musculoskeletal causes of chest pain.
-It is not felt necessary to document the specific attributes of each presentation and presentations and presentations.
+It is not felt necessary to document the specific attributes of each presentation and condition with which trainees need to be familiar as this will vary between conditions and presentations.
 However, for each condition/presentation, trainees will need to be familiar with such aspects as aetiology, epidemiology, clinical features, investigation, management and prognosis.
 Our approach is to provide general guidance and not exhaustive detail, which would inevitably become out of date.